patience4711/RPI-APS-inverters/README.md

 2022-02-15 The new version RPI-ECU-v2_0 is available.
 This has to be installed by burning the disk image to an sdcard.
 Before you start please read the instructions.
 If you want to backup and restore your settings and databases, be sure you upgraded to version RPI-ECU-v1_5.
 And schedule some time after sunset to perform the migration.
 Please follow the steps in **installation via the sd-card image** , in particular it is important that you expand the filesystem first and than wait for influxdb is running, before restoring your backup!!.
 <br><br>You can download the package here:
 https://1drv.ms/u/s!AkMG5FvUwhedixSw_CWChCslZabL?e=cYBWid<br><br>
+**instructions:** <br>
-**instructions:** You can burn the image on a new sd-card at any time.
+You can burn the image on a new sd-card at any time.
 The backup of the old system however, and starting up / restore the new system should be done in the period after sunset and before midnight.
 This way we have a smooth migration.
 If all goes well, it wil take you 1.5 hour.
 If you can't get the new system running before midnight, you have to continue using your old system. make a backup the next evening and try again.
-<br>**make a backup of your system**<br>
+<br><br>**backing-up your system**<br>
-If you want to make a backup, first ensure that the influxdb is running.
+Be sure that you are running version 1_5 or above.
+First ensure that the influxdb is running.
 So don't do this right after a reboot of your system.
 If you can see your charts, influx is running.
 The backup is primarily intended for system migrations and have to be restored the same evening as it was made.
 If you restore it on a later date you will miss data.

-<br><br>**version 1:**<br>
+<br>**version 1:**<br>
 Only the upgrade to 1_5 matters for the backup procedure.
 Than you can migrate to version 2.

 If you are currently using version **RPI-ECU-v1-4** (check the infopage) you can upgrade to version RPI-ECU-v1_5 .<br>Download the tarball here https://1drv.ms/u/s!AkMG5FvUwhedixKJflkO_z8JjhBo?e=IAtQ8y <br>
-This update is important as soon a new version 2 will be available.
+This update is important if you are going to migrate to version 2_0.
 This version can only be installed by burning a new sd image.<br>Likely you want to backup your settings and databases first.
 This upgrade contains a new more reliable backup procedure.

 upgrade to version RPI-ECU-v1_4: https://1drv.ms/u/s!AkMG5FvUwhedixBZv4dx-B7tFCWp?e=dt1FHK <br>
 upgrade to version RPI-ECU-v1_3: https://1drv.ms/u/s!AkMG5FvUwhediwqRzRVIn_FmXms0?e=R16Nb7 <br>